gcinini/Otaku-flash/README.md

 3. Copy the generated `.uf2` file to your Raspberry Pi Pico.
 4. Insert the Pico cartridge into your Atari console and enjoy!

+## ❗ Troubleshooting
+If your Pico doesn’t appear as a USB drive, hold the BOOTSEL button while plugging it in.

+If the ROM size doesn’t match, check that you’re using the correct script (2K vs 4K vs bankswitched).

+For console compatibility issues, verify your board wiring matches the KiCad design.

 ---

 ## 📜 License